XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 5. Add the `CosmosDbApiKey`, `CosmosDbUri` and `CosmosDbConnection` settings to the function Application Settings in the Azure portal.
 6. Run the function hosted in Azure and retrieve the records which correspond to murders committed on the 29th of Jan 2014.

+How many murders were committed on 29th Jan 2014?

 ## Hands-on Lab 2

+Find the taxi(s) which the murderer could have used for the murder committed at 00:06.

 ### Step 2.1.
 Creating additional collections in Cosmos DB for the taxi trip data.